-“I hear your kind is fond of tricks…so, I cannot answer definitively either.”
-They laugh quietly once more.
+“I hear your kind is fond of tricks…so I cannot answer definitively either.”

-“My, most humans upon meeting me seem to believe every word I say in spite of the tales, just because my mere presence seems fantastical enough they are willing to believe all; yet, you’re one of the few who keeps your skepticism.
-It’s nice.”
+“Most humans upon meeting me seem to believe every word I say in spite of the tales, just because my mere presence seems fantastical enough they are willing to believe all; yet, you’re one of the few who keeps your skepticism.
+It is nice.”

 Involuntarily, I begin to tense up.

-So far, they have been surprisingly kind, even reasonable…but in this moment, they carry an alien aura which in spite of myself unnerves me, although even that is hard to describe why.
+So far, they have been surprisingly kind, even reasonable…yet in this moment, they carry an alien aura which in spite of myself unnerves me.

 “No need to be alarmed, I am just speaking without much thought.
-Perhaps someday your logic will find out the answer to that question for certain…although I know that is not the one you particularly care about.”
-My eye slowly focuses back upon them.
+Perhaps someday your logic will find out the answer to that question for certain.
+Although I know that is not the one you particularly care about.”

 The idea is ridiculous; and yet, everything about this affair, perhaps everything about my life at this point, is ridiculous…

-They lean in closer to me, and it feels as though their tall, slender shadow engulfs me.
+They lean closer to me, and it feels as though their tall, slender shadow engulfs me in darkness.

 “Of course I do,” they whisper.
 “Even the ones you attempt to hide from yourself.
 That is why I tell you this.
 It seems useful for you to know.”